Karma in Jainism: Attraction and binding

 The karmic bondage occurs as a result of the following two processes: āsrava and bandha. Āsrava is the inflow of karma.
 The karmic influx occurs when the particles are attracted to the soul on account of yoga.
 Yoga is the vibrations of the soul due to activities of mind, speech and body.
+Some of these particles are then capable of interacting with a soul, and are divided into two categories: those that are karmically bondable to the soul (yogya), and those that are not bondable (aprayogya).
+Pūjyapāda, a renowned acharya, compares the activities through which karma flows into a soul to streams by means of which water flows into a lake.
 However, the yoga alone do not produce bondage.
 The karmas have effect only when they are bound to the consciousness.
 This binding of the karma to the consciousness is called bandha.
 Out of the many causes of bondage, emotions or passions are considered as the main cause of bondage.
 The karmas are literally bound on account of the stickiness of the soul due to existence of various passions or mental dispositions.
 The passions like anger, pride, deceit and greed are called sticky (kaṣāyas) because they act like glue in making karmic particles stick to the soul resulting in bandha.
 The karmic inflow on account of yoga driven by passions and emotions cause a long-term inflow of karma prolonging the cycle of reincarnations.
 On the other hand, the karmic inflows on account of actions that are not driven by passions and emotions have only a transient, short-lived karmic effect.
 Hence the ancient Jain texts talk of subduing these negative emotions: